miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part Two - CRUD Controller Actions.md

 ```
 1. Add this underneath the code you copied in step 3

-2. Add placeholders for the rest of the controller methods using the same structure
+2. Add placeholders for the remaining three controller methods using the same structure

 ### Checking the response HTTP status
 To run tests against specific methods in the controller, we will use the `TestApplicationController` and simply call the methods directly.